Seattle Chinooks

 The Seattle Chinooks were a minor league baseball team based in Seattle, Washington.
 In 1903, the Seattle Chinooks became charter members of the Class A level Pacific National League, placing third in their only season of play.
 The franchise was placed in Seattle by the Pacific National League opposite the Seattle Siwashes of the Pacific Coast League.
 The Chinooks hosted minor league home games at YMCA Park.

 History

-In 1903, the Seattle Chinooks team were charter members of the eight–team Class A level Pacific National League.
-In the era, Class A was the highest level of minor league play.
+In 1903, the Seattle Chinooks team were charter members of the eight-team Class A level Pacific National League.
+At the time, Class A was the highest level of minor league play.
 Beginning the season, the Pacific Northwest League had changed its name to become the Pacific National League.
-This was a result of the California League expanding north into Seattle and Portland and changing its name to become the Pacific Coast League.
-As a result, the Pacific Northwest League placed franchises in Los Angeles, Portland, Seattle and San Francisco to match the Pacific Coast League teams in those cities.
-The new Seattle Pacific Northwest League team was named the "Chinooks," the team playing in the city, with the Pacific Coast League's Seattle Siwashes.
+This was a result of the California League expanding north into Seattle and Portland and changing its name to become the Pacific Coast League (PCL).
+As a result, the Pacific Northwest League placed franchises in Los Angeles, Portland, Seattle, and San Francisco to match the PCL teams in those cities.
+The new Seattle Pacific Northwest League team was named the "Chinooks," and the PCL team was the Seattle Siwashes.